SC Internacional: Renaissance and international success (2000–2015)

-Relegation, financial trouble and restructure (2016-present)
+Relegation, financial trouble and restructure (2016–present)

-After a pretty good start in the 2016 Campeonato Brasileiro Série A, Internacional started to struggle and fell off to the bottom of the table, a run which included a 14-game winless streak, the longest in its history on the competition.
+After a successful start in the 2016 Campeonato Brasileiro Série A, Internacional started to struggle and experienced a 14-game winless streak, the longest in its history on the competition.
 The streak ended on 8 September with Inter's 2–1 comeback win over Santos.
 Two coaches had been fired up to that point: Argel Fucks, after losing to Santa Cruz, and the idol Falcão, who lasted just five games.
-To steer the team clear of relegation, the club's football department, now led by Fernando Carvalho, president during the glorious days of the 2000s, brought back Celso Roth, a familiar figure for fans.
-It was an urgent move backed by another historical president of the club Ibsen Pinheiro.
+To steer the team clear of relegation, the club's football department, now led by Fernando Carvalho, brought back Celso Roth.
+It was a move backed by another historical president of the club Ibsen Pinheiro.

 But it didn't work.
 Roth took three matches to secure his first win, then needed another four to claim three points again.
 By the time Inter faced Figueirense in the first of two consecutive games at Beira-Rio, the team was stuck in the relegation zone.
 In a tough, scrappy match, backed by their fans, Inter managed a 1–0 victory, providing a much-needed boost to escape their difficult situation.

 The team continued to struggle and Lisca was called as new manager, a last-ditch effort to rally the players.
 However, things took a turn for the worse in the 36th round.
 After Vitória, a direct rival in the fight against relegation, thrashed Figueirense on Sunday, Inter faced Corinthians at the Itaquerão needing a win.
 But a questionable penalty and a poor performance led to another defeat, virtually sealing their relegation to the second division.

 Finally, on 11 December 2016, an apathetic Inter only managed a draw against Fluminense on a hot Sunday afternoon.
 Lacking energy, the team was dominated by the Rio side and showed no signs of breaking their winless streak away from home.
 The final whistle marked the darkest moment in Inter's history.
 With 38 games played, they had only 11 wins, 10 draws, and 17 losses, leading to relegation.

 That led to the club's first relegation in its history, only ten years after winning the 2006 FIFA Club World Cup over a historical FC Barcelona team.
 Despite this setback, the club would eventually be promoted after finishing second in 2017 Campeonato Brasileiro Série B.